Ankit1478/Prisma/README.md

 12. It will Create a new Folder in Migration.
 13. TO Start To Write Code in TypeScript   #Use Command  `npx prisma generate`.

+## if you Want to Connect Cloudflare

+1. `npm create cloudflare@latest`
+2. Install Prisma as a dev depenndency  `npm install prisma --save-dev`
+3.

 ## Prisma Concepts

 ### 1. Data Model